 Tips for this Butterbeer Harry Potter Cake

 - The color of your cream soda will affect the color of your cake.
-Try to find clear or brown cream soda (ideally).
+Try to find clear or brown cream soda.

-- I used clear vanilla extract as it has a sweeter, cream-sodaish flavour, but you can use regular vanilla instead.
-I boiled mine for about 5mins to reduce it a bit, as it was a little on the thin side.
-You can also use homemade.
+- I used clear vanilla extract as it has a sweeter, cream-sodaish flavor, but you can use regular vanilla instead.

 - I used store-bought butterscotch sauce due to laziness, but you could easily make your own.
 Note that I had to boil the store-bought one for 5mins to reduce it, as it was a bit thin.

-- Using a stand mixer fitted with a paddle attachment, cream butter and sugars on med-high until pale and fluffy (approx 3mins).
+- Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).

 - Reduce speed and add eggs one at a time fully incorporating after each addition.
 Add vanilla.

 - Alternate adding flour mixture and cream soda, beginning and ending with flour (3 additions of flour and 2 of cream soda).
 Fully incorporating after each addition.

 - Bake for about 40mins or until a toothpick inserted into the center comes out clean.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack.
 Allow to cool completely.

 - Beat butter until creamy.
 Add powdered sugar 1 cup at a time.
 Beat for 3 mins.